User Tools

 Dimming does not have the same effect as setting a lower current has: Dimming is achieved through PWM.

 Example: Output A is configured to 1000 mA.
 If you dim down to 50%, this means that in reality the output is alternating quickly between 1000 mA and 0 mA.
-So even if the average current is 500 mA, you should not connect a 700 mA LED to this output or it might age faster.
+So even if the average current is 500 mA, it is not recommended to connect a 700 mA LED to this output.
+It might age faster.

 Multiple masters